2006 Varanasi bombings

-In March 2006, the Indian city of Varanasi witnessed a series of bombings in which at least 28 people were reportedly killed and 101 injured.
+On March 7, 2006, the Indian city of Varanasi witnessed a series of bombings in which at least 28 people were killed and 101 injured.
 Varanasi is considered holy by Hindus and is one of the oldest living cities in the world.
 In June 2022, after 16 years of hearing, Ghaziabad district and sessions court convicted the mastermind and terrorist Waliullah Khan and sentenced him to death.